bigcommerce/dev-docs/docs/api-docs/customers/current-customer-api.md

 ## Example JavaScript

 Below is example JavaScript that will access this JWT.
 To test the JWT functionality, you can install this JavaScript on your sandbox BigCommerce store.
-Your application’s client ID must be included in the request (to identify the requesting application):
+You must include your application’s client ID in the request to identify the requesting application.

 ```html
 <script type="text/javascript">